openstack/rally/doc/source/components/task.rst

 Total durations
 +++++++++++++++

-There is a durations analysis, which is is represented by statistics table and duration StackedArea chart.
+There is a durations analysis, which is represented by statistics table and duration StackedArea chart.

 .. image:: ../images/Report-Task-Total-durations.png